GDSC-IAU/week-5/README.md

 ## Project Overview
 a simple E-Commerce app using flutter.
 The app use's the provider library for state management.
+The UI of the app was inspired by a design available on Figma at https://www.figma.com/community/file/1057288219093151235.

 ## Features